 KADDI participates in both fall and spring matches and has full-time and part-time options in the April match.
 We only offer the

-Students must complete a minimum of 1212 hours of supervised practice.
-This occurs in a variety of educational settings and may include hospitals, clinics, long-term care and rehabilitation centers, schools, foodservice kitchens,
+Interns must complete a minimum of 1212 hours of supervised practice.
+This occurs in a variety of educational settings and may include hospitals, clinics, long-term care and rehabilitation centers, schools,

 The DICAS application must include:

 Personal Statement - please use the same instructions as you find in DICAS.
 KADDI uses the

 personal statement to evaluate your ability to write a decent sentence and produce an essay that is free of misspelled words, grammar mistakes and typos.

 official transcripts from all colleges and universities attended must be sent to DICAS – Transcript Dept., PO box 9118, Watertown, MA 02472.
 DICAS will scan transcripts and place an electronic copy of each into your application.
 NOTE: You may apply to

 KADDI prior to graduation.
 If you are accepted, KADDI will require an official copy of the final transcript after your degree is posted.

 – Your Didactic Program in Dietetics (DPD) program director will indicate these documents on your DICAS application.
 If you are matched and admitted to the KADDI program you must provide an original copy of the DPD verification statement and an